Amid bursts of resistance, Trump administration squeezes colleges over pro-Palestinian protests as activist remains detained

 “I am here in adherence to what my ancestors taught me because I have been taught what happens when authoritarian regimes start scapegoating people,” Meyerson-Knox said.
 “And I know that if we don’t speak up today, we will not be able to speak up.”

-CNN’s Karina Tsui, Elizabeth Hartfield, Gloria Pazmino, Jeff Winter and Omar Jimenez contributed to this report.
+CNN’s Karina Tsui, Elizabeth Hartfield, Priscilla Alvarez, Jeff Winter, Dalia Faheid and Omar Jimenez contributed to this report.

 The-CNN-Wire

-Note: Correction: An earlier version of this story misstated the government’s deadline for responding to Mahmoud Khalil’s legal team regarding a motion for his bail.